 Full featured free SFTP and FTPS servers:

 Editor’s choice: SolarWinds is a complete suite of IT tools.
-Enterprise-level suites wouldn’t be complete without an SFTP server, and SolarWinds includes a free powerful SFTP and SCP server as part of its offering.
+Enterprise-level suites wouldn’t be complete without a secure FTP server, and SolarWinds includes a free powerful SFTP and SCP server as part of its offering.

 The SolarWinds SFTP server download is a zip file that extracts into an MSI installer.
 Once the install is complete, setting it up is as simple as launching the program and specifying a few options such as allowed protocols and allowed transfer options.

 There’s also a built-in SCP server which makes sense since both SFTP and SCP use SSH to accomplish their tasks.
 You can configure the SolarWinds SFTP server to also allow SCP by selecting “Both” protocols.